astutespruce/secas-blueprint/source_data/slr/README.md

 [NOAA](https://coast.noaa.gov/slrdata/) as polygon extent of inundation per foot of depth between 0 and 10 feet.

+Updated data for Florida and Georgia were downloaded on 9/28/2023.

 Data are downloaded using `analysis/prep/download_slr.py`.

 The latest SLR projections by decade and scenario at 1 degree grid cell